avimehenwal/mydocs/content/programming/databases.md

 <TagLinks />

 [Database] in itself is data-structure problem at scale.
-How do we organize, collect, store data in a way such that we can use relationships / associations to query targetted data.
+How do we organize, collect, store data in a way such that we can use relationships / associations to query targeted data.

 DBMS - [Database] management system
 : is the **software** that interacts with end users, applications, and the [Database] itself to capture and analyze the data.

 [Database] Model
-: How data is <mark>stored, organised and manupulated</mark> internally by the DBMS.
+: How data is <mark>stored, organized and manipulated</mark> internally by the DBMS.

 ![Database Relationships with UML](/diagrams/database_relationships.svg)

-1. Hierarical [Database]
+1. Hierarchical [Database]
-2. Object Model - javascript in browser v8 engine
+2. Object Model - JavaScript in browser v8 engine
-3. Document MOdel - page data on browser when a URL response is rendered
+3. Document Model - page data on browser when a URL response is rendered
-4. Relations [Database] Models - SQL and mySQL
+4. Relations [Database] Models - SQL and MySQL
-5. Non-Relational [Database]s aka noSQL - mongodb, firebase
+5. Non-Relational [Database]s aka noSQL - MongoDB, Firebase

 ### SQL based Terminologies